Get Updates

 • Latest Electricity Bill Copy

-• Statement of Results of Operations for the last 3 years, signed by a Chartered Accountant with UDIN.
-(Refer to Annexure ‘C’)
+• Statement of Operations for the last 3 years, signed by a Chartered Accountant with UDIN (Refer to Annexure ‘C’)

-• Bankers’ Report detailing the financial status as per the prescribed format (Draft at Annexure ‘E’).
+• Banker's Report detailing the financial status of the firm as per the specified format (Refer to Annexure ‘E’)

-• Inspection Report (required if the unit is engaged in manufacturing, both manufacturing & services, or rendering services only and applying for renewal with amendments.
-The inspection fee is borne by the applicant MSEs.)
+• Inspection Report (Required if engaged in manufacturing & services, or rendering services only with amendments.
+Inspection fee is borne by the MSE.)

 For Provisional Registration: